mitmedialab/virtualize-node/README.md

 Utility package to assist in installing and using node local to a specific project, kind of like a 'virtual environment' for node.

 # How to get started

+### Add local-node-install to your project
 This package is intended to be added to an existing project that will/does utilize [node](https://nodejs.org/en/) (likely as one of the first things you do when setting up the project).

-### RECOMMENDED: Adding as a git submodule to your project's repo
+#### Adding as a git submodule to your project's repo (recommended)

-It is recommended to add local-node-install as [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+It is likely best to add local-node-install as [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-Using git submodules is a little controversial, so please checkout the [Why install this package as a git submodule](#why-install-this-package-as-a-git-submodule) section to make sure the potential 'gotchas' don't worry you.
-If they do, simply download the contents of this repo and add it to your project's folder structure -- see [below](#adding-this-as-a-directory-in-your-projects-folder-structure-no-git)
+> **NOTE:** Using git submodules is a little controversial, so please checkout the [Why install this package as a git submodule](#why-install-this-package-as-a-git-submodule) to make sure the potential 'gotchas' don't worry you.
+If they do, simply download the contents of this repo and add it to your project's folder structure -- see [below](#adding-this-as-a-directory-in-your-projects-folder-structure-no-git) for help.
-) for help.

 Using **SSH**
 ```bash